-All applicants are required to certify in writing that they are in compliance with the following federal statutes:

-- 1. The Higher Education Act of 1965, as amended, requires in part that all eligible institutions of higher education collect certain types of information about campus crime statistics and security policies for their respective campuses.
+All applicants must certify in writing that they are in compliance with section 485(f) of the Higher Education Act of 1965, as amended, which requires that all eligible institutions of higher education collect certain types of information about campus crime statistics and security policies for their respective campuses.
 See 20 U.S.C. §1092(f).
 The information must be compiled in an annual security report and disseminated to all current students and employees, and, upon request, to any applicant for enrollment or employment.
 The annual security report must contain information regarding campus security policies and campus crime statistics.

-20 U.S.C. §1092(f) should be consulted for complete information about these reporting requirements; and - 2.
-20 U.S.C. §1232g(b)(6), provides, in part, that institutions of higher education may disclose the final results of any disciplinary proceeding conducted by the institution against an alleged perpetrator of any violent crime or a non-forcible sex offense if the institution determines as a result of the disciplinary proceeding that the student committed a violation of the institution's rules or policies with respect to the offense.
-This disclosure may include the name of any other student, such as a victim or witness, only with the written consent of that other student.
+Please note that while certification is required under the Campus Program, institutions of higher education that receive federal funds are already required to comply with the above provision.